lakiw/cripts/README.md

 CRIPTs comes with a bootstrap script which will help you:

 * Install all of the dependencies.
-* Configure CRITs for database connectivity and your first admin user.
+* Configure CRIPTs for database connectivity and your first admin user.
 * Get MongoDB running with default settings.
 * Use Django's runserver to quickly get you up and running with the CRITs interface.